ArchiDog1998/RotationSolver/README.md

 I won't make any public releases anymore to make this plugin mine.
 If you want to use it, please build it by yourself.

-Try the community version of [Rotation Solver](https://github.com/Jaksuhn/RotationSolver).
+Try the community version of [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn).
 Buy the dev version for $2 in [ko-fi](https://ko-fi.com/s/7cf5ff0de3).

 ## Brief